kevinkarl22/jFullPageScroller/README.md

 Optionally, you can assign a callback script for each section you want.

-To add a callback, create an object using the following the format:
+To add a callback, add the `callbackActions` option using the following the format:

 ```javascript
 callbackActions: {